-Although Tricia was passionate about women, midwifery, birth and making a difference, she was also passionate about red wine, singing, art, poetry and having fun, and I offer the following poem as my tribute to her work and as a reminder of what a great sense of humour she had.
+Although Tricia was passionate about women, midwifery, birth and making a difference, she was also passionate about red wine, singing, art, poetry and having fun.
+I wrote the following poem in tribute to her work and as a reminder of the importance of retaining a sense of humour.

 Now everybody knows that, as far as cat birth goes,